Shweta Gulati: Career

 She also anchored Zara Nachke Dikha, a reality dance show, alongside Karan Singh Grover with whom she again worked with when she entered the medical based drama Dill Mill Gayye as an intern Dr. Nikita Malhotra.
-Nikki was Dr. Armaan Mallik played by Karan Singh Grover's college friend who falls in love with the senior doctor in the hospital Dr. Abhimanyu Modi played by Amit Tandon.
-In 2009 she hosted Dekh India Dekh, the sixth season of Comedy Circus, on SET India.
+Nikita was Dr. Armaan Malik played by Karan Singh Grover's college friend who falls in love with the senior doctor in the hospital Dr. Abhimanyu Modi played by Amit Tandon.
+In 2009 she hosted Dekh India Dekh, the sixth season of Comedy Circus, on Sony Entertainment Television.
 She has also hosted the Red Carpet of the Gold Awards of 2010.
-Her latest stint is as an angel Sandhya Shastri in the kids' show Gilli Gilli Gappa on Sab TV.
+Her latest stint is as an angel Sandhya Shastri in the kids' show Gili Gili Gappa on Sab TV.

 Gulati has also acted in theatre roles.
 Her first theatre appearance was as the title role in her play KKK...Kiran where she enacted the role of a mannequin who springs to life.
 Her theatre experience also includes the play Aastha where she again played the title role.
 She is currently working on her new play called Wife Time Trouble along with her Remix costars Ashiesh Roy and Karan Mehra.

 In 2009 she appeared in a film, playing the character of Neeti Tipnis in Romilla Mukherjee's comedy film Detective Naani, acting alongside Ava Mukherjee, Ankur Nayyar and Amit Verma.
 She also played suhaani in Jo Biwi Se Kare Pyaar on SAB TV.
 Her last appearance was in 2017's Sab TV serial Partners Trouble Ho Gayi Double as Dolly.

 Returning after two years, Gulati portrayed Janvi Rajeev Bansal in SAB TV's Tera Yaar Hoon Main that premiered on 31 August 2020.
 But her character dies after meeting with an accident, and thus Gulati exits the show.
 Her character is replaced by Daljeet Bagga, played by Sayantani Ghosh.